OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationassignment_get.md

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

+Due to a bug, the graph will return educationItemBody for the instructions property.
+This is an exact duplicate of the itemBody that is already found on the graph.
+When the code moves to prodution, this will be updated.
+For clients who simply use the json being sent back and forth to the graph, there should be no work necessary to handle this change.

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|
 |Delegated (work or school account) | EduAssignments.ReadBasic, EduAssignments.ReadWriteBasic, EduAssignments.Read, EduAssignments.ReadWrite |